agasy18/whisper-timestamped-server/README.md

 This repository contains a FastAPI implementation of the Whisper Transcription API.
-The API receives an audio file and transcribes it using the [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped.git).
+The API receives an audio containing file and transcribes it using the [whisper-timestamped](https://github.com/linto-ai/whisper-timestamped.git).

 ## Getting Started